FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 2. Sensory Profile

-2,6-Dimethyl pyrazine is known for its strong, nutty, roasted, and earthy aroma, often described as reminiscent of roasted nuts, coffee, and cocoa.
-It has a moderate to high odor intensity and is used as an impact note in flavor formulations.
-The compound's sensory threshold is relatively low, allowing it to impart significant aroma even at low concentrations.
+2,6-Dimethyl pyrazine is known for its strong, nutty, and roasted aroma, often described as reminiscent of roasted nuts, coffee, and cocoa.
+It has a moderate to high odor intensity and is typically used as an impact note in flavor formulations.
+The compound's sensory role is primarily as a characterizing agent, providing depth and authenticity to roasted and nutty profiles.

 Citation hooks: FlavScents; peer-reviewed sensory literature